InFact-coop/product-owner-guide/readme.md

 ### Where can I find the backlog?

-In order to keep track of progress on a project we use github, see https://github.com/InFact/github-reference to learn more about using github.
+In order to keep track of progress on a project we use github, see https://github.com/dwyl/github-reference to learn more about using Github.
 To see the backlog click on the 'issues' tab at the top of your project.

 This will display a list of all of the individual things to do in your project.